 Key Takeaways

-- Location: 10km north of Brisbane CBD; elevated position with city views in key pockets.
+- Location: 8 km north of Brisbane CBD; elevated position with city views in key pockets.

-- Days on Market: Homes are selling within 10–15 days on average, faster than the Queensland state average of 32 days.
+- Days on Market: Houses are currently selling in around 15 days, well below the Queensland state average of 32 days.

-- Demographics: 69% owner-occupiers; median age group 30–39; dominated by professional couples and families with children.
+- Demographics: 69% owner-occupiers; median age group 30 to 39; predominantly professional couples and families with children.

-- Transport: Bus services direct to CBD in approximately 20 minutes; nearby train access at Enoggera and Chermside.
+- Transport: Bus services direct to CBD in approximately 20 minutes; train access available at nearby Enoggera and Kedron Brook stations.

 - Schools: Stafford Heights State School, Somerset Hills State School, Queen of Apostles Catholic Primary School.

-- Green Space: Multiple parks including Downfall Creek bikeway and reserves.
+- Green Space: Multiple parks including the Downfall Creek bikeway corridor and reserves.

 Geography